 Budgeting, like dieting, doesn’t work because folks don’t embed it in their lifestyles.
-Usually, it’s a chore that a finance person recommends.
-Is there a better alternative to achieve the goals of budgeting?
-Most people spend and then try to save what is left, usually, not much, if any.
-Take Warren Buffet’s advice, “Do not save what is left after spending; instead, spend what is left after saving.”
-The question becomes: How do you determine how much to keep?
+It’s a chore a finance person recommends.
+Can we achieve budgeting’s goals a better way?
+People save leftovers after spending.
+Is there another path?
+Take Warren Buffett’s advice, “Do not save what is left after spending; instead, spend what is left after saving.”
+The question becomes: How do you decide how much to keep?

 Budgeting Like Dieting Doesn’t Work Because it is not Part of a Lifestyle

-Most people I counsel have difficulty with budgeting.
-If you are like them, frustrated with budgeting, try something new in 2019.
-However, first decide why you should do anything.
-Why not continue behaving as presently and spend as you wish?
-When I presented this question to someone whom I will call Richard, he replied, “I need to improve my financial situation, I can’t continue my current spending approach.”
-He explained that he needs to reduce financial stress and feel a sense of control over his finances.
+Most people I counsel have trouble budgeting.
+If it challenges and frustrates you, too, try something new in 2019.
+Why?
+Why not continue behaving as you are and spend as you wish?
+When I presented this question to someone whom I will call Richard, he replied, “I need to improve my finances.
+I can’t continue my current spending approach.”
+He explained that he needs to reduce financial stress and take control over his finances.

 Spend What’s Left After Savings

-Reverting to Warren Buffet’s advice, Richard decided for 2019 that monthly he plans to identify amounts to save and then spend what’s left.
+Reverting to Warren Buffett’s advice, Richard agreed to save and then spend what’s left each month in 2019.
 Contrary to my opinion, he did not wish to specify savings goals: an item, event, or project.
-Instead, he decided to set aside $1000 monthly.
+Instead, monthly, he intends to set aside $1000.

 “Is $1000 realistic?”
 I asked.
 Richard said, “Yes, I developed the figure after reviewing my past six months’ spending and highlighting patterns.
-I feel sure I will save this amount and juggle what’s left.”
+I am sure I will save it and juggle what’s left.”

-Richard decided to keep this famous Warren Buffet quote on his desk daily to motivate him to save: “Someone is sitting in the shade today because someone planted a tree a long time ago.”
+Richard kept this Warren Buffett quote on his desk to motivate him to save: “Someone is sitting in the shade today because someone planted a tree a long time ago.”

 “Won’t this savings approach cause just as much stress as budgeting?”
 I asked.

-“No, I know my spending pattern, critical areas where I must allocate funds monthly, and I want to build savings,” Richard replied.
+“No, I know my spending pattern; the areas where I must set aside funds monthly, and I want to build savings,” Richard replied.

 The save-first approach excites Richard.
 He knows budgeting, like dieting, doesn’t work because it needs to be part of his lifestyle, and he doesn’t plan to incorporate that behavior in his routines.
-However, he is confident he can embrace the savings approach as part of his lifestyle because he believes savings are crucial to relieving financial stress.
+But, he is sure he can embrace the savings approach as part of his lifestyle because he believes savings are crucial to relieve financial stress.
 That’s why he plans to set up a monthly transfer of $1000 to a tax-free savings account.
-He will consider the amount available to spend as an acceptable constraint.
-Moreover, he knows this approach will provide comfort to handle emergencies when they arise is the main help of the save-first approach,” Richard said.
+The balance left after this transfer must suffice for his expenses.
+“Comfort to handle emergencies when they arise is the main help of the save-first approach,” Richard said.

 Budgeting Like Dieting Needs Commitment to Change

-I suggested to Richard that when he has a critical spending category in a month, such as taxes or insurance, he allocates an amount to that category and places needed cash in an envelope.
-If he doesn’t want to place money in the envelope, he might write the amount on a three-by-five or different sized card and put the card in the envelope.
+I suggested to Richard the envelope budgeting approach.
+When he has an urgent spending category in a month, such as taxes or insurance, he allocates a value to that category and places the cash in an envelope.
+If he doesn’t want to place cash in the envelope, write the number on a three-by-five or different sized card and put the card in the envelope.
 Later during the month, he can record his actual spending on the card to know when he exhausts the balance for the category.

-Richard agreed and decided to record his monthly spending (using an app and internet banking) for one reason alone: To understand his spending pattern and spending drivers more fully.
-As well, he plans to get an accountability partner to discuss challenges and help him learn and grow from each month’s experience—especially missteps.
+Richard agreed and resolved to record his monthly spending.
+He plans to us an app and internet banking.
+He knows this approach will help him learn his spending pattern and spending drivers.
+Richard aims to get an accountability partner to discuss challenges and help him learn and grow from each month’s experience—including missteps.

-Essentially, saving and then spending what’s left means continuously prioritizing spending alternatives and accepting spending limits monthly.
-Richard is confident that he will succeed because he is intrinsically motivated to save, and he wants to break the cycle of trying to budget, failing, and then not saving.
+Save and then spend what’s left means prioritizing spending options and setting spending limits monthly.
+Richard is sure he will succeed because of his intrinsic motivation.
+Besides, he wants to break the cycle of trying to budget, failing, and then not saving.

 How is your budgeting approach?
-Budgeting, like dieting, doesn’t work because usually, it doesn’t become ingrained in folks’ lifestyles.
+Budgeting, like dieting, doesn’t work because, it doesn’t become ingrained in folks’ lifestyles.
 Instead, people see it as a specific, frustrating program.
-Indeed, the issue isn’t budgeting, but people’s attitude to the budget.
-Do you think it’s time to do something radical about your finances?
-Richard plans to, and I intend to work with him.
+The issue isn’t budgeting, but people’s view of the budget.
+Is it time for a new approach to your finances?
+Richard plans to change, and I intend to work with him.
 I am excited to journey with him and committed to being his cheerleader.

 When In Debt Use Identified Savings Amount To Repay Debt

 What if you have no cash to save but must live pay-check-to-pay-check?
-Your only option is to work with what you have.
-However, in this condition, you need to work with a budget.
-Meanwhile, identify an amount, no matter how small, and start setting that amount aside not only to get the discipline while you work your way out of your present condition but to create an emergency fund.
+You must work with what you have.
+Now, you need a budget.
+Select a figure, no matter how small, and start setting it aside.
+This will give discipline while you work your way out of your present condition and will create an emergency fund.
 To build this fund, pretend you earn less than you do and save the actual earnings minus pretend earnings figure.

 I suggest before you commit to a resolution, you take this financial savvy test.